» Get Involved

 How to Become a Master Gardener

-To become a Master Gardener, you must attend at least 50 hours of classroom instruction and contribute 50 hours of volunteer services conducting VCE horticulture-based education programs, such as those listed on the What We Do page.
+To become a Master Gardener, you must attend at least 50 hours of classroom instruction and contribute 50 hours of volunteer services conducting VCE horticulture-based education programs.

 The combined initial 100 hours must be completed in one year, and upon completion, you will earn the title of VCE-Master Gardener.
 VCE-Master Gardeners who wish to remain active after the initial year are required to contribute at least 20 hours of volunteer service each year, and to participate in at least 8 hours of re-certification training annually.